tychon/bison-annotations/README.md

 * The left side of the productions `primary_expression:` must go into one single line with no other characters except whitespaces.
 * You may use make comments with `/* ... */`
-* Lines beginning with `//annotations:` are ignored when rewriting the file thus old annotations vanish.
+* Lines beginning with `//annotations:` or `//` are ignored when rewriting the file thus old annotations vanish.